lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 ### The UITableViewDataSource Implementation

-Last but not least  we can move on to the implementation of the `UITableViewDataSource` and `UITableViewDelegate`.
+At last we can move on to the implementation of the `UITableViewDataSource` and `UITableViewDelegate`.

 ```swift
 extension TransactionListAdapter: UITableViewDataSource {